Blog

 Is transfer admission easier or harder than freshman admission?#

 It depends on the school.
 Transfer acceptance rates are often lower than freshman rates at highly selective schools (Harvard transfer rate is 0.8% vs. 3% for freshmen).
-But at schools like Whitman (~39%), Richmond (~45.6%), and Rochester (~38.5%), transfer rates are quite reasonable.
+But at schools like Whitman (~39%), Skidmore (~39.3%), and Rochester (~38.5%), transfer rates are quite reasonable.
+(The University of Richmond is often cited near 45.6%, but its real transfer rate is closer to ~15–16% and its international transfer funding is extremely limited.)

 Do I need the SAT/ACT as a transfer student?#